Posted: 2022-06-20, Updated: 2023-02-26

 If you are reading this paragraph that means that this is still a work in progress.
 Instead of approaching this like a book, where you have to finish the entire thing before you can publish it, I am putting it out there as I write it.
-Primarily, because I have a friend of mine that wants to get back into Software Engineering and that is good impetus for me to aggregate all of this information and get him started as soon as possible.

 Let me be absolutely clear, up-front; this is NOT a “how to pass a coding interview or technical phone screen trips and tricks”.
 If you just want to memorize enough to squeak by the technical part of your interview you probably don’t want a job at that company anyway as they are not digging deep enough into your knowledge and skills to determine how much you actually know.

 This is a guide for teaching yourself and brushing up on existing Software Engineering skills, and how to interview for a Software Engineering position.

 Teaching yourself means working on your own and actually learning.
 Learning can be defined as “the acquisition of knowledge or skills through experience, study, or by being taught”.
 This guide is about actually learning software engineering principles, and skills.
 Once you do that, passing any technical interview or test, for a given skill level, is fairly straightforward.

 This guide is broken down into two main parts.